minerllabs/baselines/general/chainerrl/README.md

 BC outperforms [original paper](https://arxiv.org/abs/1904.10079)'s BC value 0.75 +- 0.39.
 For GAIL, it outperforms some of RL agents but lower than PPO result, which is contained in GAIL policy.
-Note that GAIL uses less prior knowledge than RL agents.
-It only uses camera discretization.
+Note that GAIL uses less prior knowledge than RL agents, which only uses camera discretization.
-Details of settings are shown below.
+Details of settings are shown in later sections.

 Videos of trained agents during their last evaluation round:
 - [Behavioral Cloning trial 1 (reward 5.0)](static/release_bc_gail/BehavioralCloningTreechop1.mp4)